 What can I do with this degree?

-Students who graduate with an AA in Music typically go directly into working or continue on at a 4-year university.
+Students who graduate with an AA in Music typically go directly into working or continue on at a four-year institution.

 Visit Career Coach for additional information about Musicians and Singers.